Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 These are financial instruments that are composed of a bundle of different loans.
 The focus of Debitum is on business loans, which are offered by international lenders.

 There is a fixed interest rate for the securities.
 This is amortised over the entire term as the underlying loans are repaid.
-The range on Debitum is between 8% and 11%.
-The minimum investment amount is €50.
+The range on Debitum is between 8% and 13%.
+In some cases, it can also be up to 15%.

 Costs and Fees